dragandim/dragandim.github.io/_posts/2020-01-04-freelancer.md

 ---

 In January 2020 I decided to embark on a freelance journey.
-Its been a great learning experince so far :-).
+Its been a great learning experince and a bit challending at the same time.
+One of the biggest project during this time was developing Airship integration for Eloqua.